Nyble23/Tweet_Analysis/README.md

 #RestInPeace was mostly being used in woke of Coronavirus death and #MissYouYuvi for Yuvraj Singh.
 There was a cross-over between both the hashtags.
 The main goal was to study ana analyse cross-over between the these two hashtags.

 ### Dataset
 The associated tweets can be found in the dataset present in the repository.
-Tweets are present in JSON format.
+Tweets are present in JSON format and were extracted on 10 June,2020.

 ### Methodology
 1. The tweets were divided into 3 main categories : #MissYouYuvi only, #RestInPeace only, Both #RestInPeace and #MissYouYuvi